Who Is Uketsu?

 Plot Summary

 The novel opens in a university lecture hall.
-Dr. Tomiko Hagio, a former practicing psychologist, presents her students with a drawing made by an eleven-year-old patient she calls “Little A.” The child was institutionalized after murdering her abusive mother.
-The drawing was produced via a standard HTP (House-Tree-Person) test, one of the oldest tools in psychological evaluation.
+Dr. Tomiko Hagio is a former practicing psychologist.
+She presents her students with a drawing by an eleven-year-old patient she calls "Little A." The child was institutionalized after murdering her abusive mother.
+The drawing came from a standard HTP (House-Tree-Person) test, one of the oldest tools in psychological evaluation.

 Then comes the pivot.
 Little A drew a small bird resting safely inside a hollow in the tree's trunk.
 Hagio seizes on this as a profound "desire to protect," a capacity for nurturing love underneath the violence.
 She closes the lecture by telling her students that Little A is now living happily as a mother.